CLC Winter School

 BCGEU’s workplace leaders—our stewards, local officers and bargaining committee members—have access to a comprehensive education program to help them develop skills and expertise to represent members in the workplace.
 We offer "core" courses from 1/2 day to 3 days in length, offered through the area offices.
 Mini modules run from 2-4 hours in length, and can be offered through area offices.

 The Education, Activism and Communications Committee has a broad mandate to promote awareness of union education programs and to make recommendations to the Provincial Executive on union education programs and communications.

 Labour Heritage Centre

-Check out the Labour Heritage Centre for unique information on the working history in British Columbia.
+Check out the Labour Heritage Centre for unique information on the working history in B.C.

 NUPGE SCHOLARSHIPS AVAILABLE

 Each year, the National Union of Public and General Employees (NUPGE) offers four scholarships that reflect its pursuit of equal opportunity for all workers.
-They are open to the children of the National Union’s 340,000 members, including the BCGEU, who are starting a post-secondary education.
+They're open to the children of the National Union’s 340,000 members, including the BCGEU, who are entering post-secondary education.

 Basic Steward Training

 For new shop stewards.
 This three-day course provides skills and knowledge needed to:

 - Recognize violations of workers’ rights by the employer;